Christopher Gunning: Film and television

-Gunning's scores for The Big Battalions, Wild Africa, Cold Lazarus and When the Whales Came also received nominations for BAFTA and Ivor Novello Awards, and his music for the Martini advertising campaign, heard around the world for thirty years, won three Clio Awards.

 Gunning composed the music for nearly all of the Poirot TV films starring David Suchet, and worked on all three series of Rosemary and Thyme featuring Felicity Kendal and Pam Ferris.
+His New Yorkshire Theme was used as daily start-up music for Yorkshire Television from 1982 and an extract from that piece formed the theme to YTV's local news programme Calendar.
+His music for the Martini advertising campaign, heard around the world for thirty years, won three Clio Awards.
+The music he composed for Black Magic commercials, in 1971 and used for a further 15 years, became equally famous.
+Also (indicating Gunning's sense of humour and self-deprecation), his music for a Winalot Prime dog food commercial in 1988 was later expanded into The Long March and recorded and released as a charity record by the Barking Light Orchestra.

+Concert music

 In addition to performances of his television and film scores, Gunning's Concerto for Saxophone and Orchestra and The Lobster have been performed at various venues including London's Southbank Centre.
 The Saxophone Concerto, played by John Harle with the Academy of St. Martin in the Fields, has been released by Sanctuary Classics, The Lobster is available on the Meridian label, and the Piano Concerto, Symphony No. 1 and Storm have been released by Albany Records.
-Recent works include concertos for the oboe and clarinet and the CD Skylines.
+Later works include concertos for the oboe and clarinet and the CD Skylines.
 The Royal Philharmonic Orchestra performed the premiere of Symphonies No.3 and No.4, coupled with Concerto for Oboe and String Orchestra.
 This has been released by Chandos Records.

-Gunning has now completed twelve symphonies, several of which have been recorded by the Royal Philharmonic Orchestra conducted by the composer and released on Signum Classics.
+Gunning completed thirteen symphonies between 2001 and 2020, several of which have been recorded by the Royal Philharmonic Orchestra conducted by the composer and released on Signum Classics.
+A commemorative concert was held at Cadogan Hall in London on 10 March 2024, with a live performance of his Symphony No 10 (2016) by the Royal Philharmonic Orchestra, as well as contributions from guitarist John Williams, saxophonist John Harle and singer songwriter Colin Blunstone.

+Awards

 In recognition of Gunning's contribution to music, he received a BASCA Gold Badge Award on 19 October 2011.

-Gunning has four daughters and lives in Hertfordshire.
-One of his daughters is a professional oboist.
-Another runs the travel blog wanderlustchloe.com.
+As well as his many film awards listed above, Gunning's scores for The Big Battalions, Wild Africa, Cold Lazarus and When the Whales Came also received nominations for BAFTA and Ivor Novello Awards.

+Personal life

+In 1974, Gunning married Annie Farrow; they had four daughters and divorced in 1999.
+He remarried in 2004, to Svitlana Saienko.
+He died from kidney cancer at his home in Croxley Green, Hertfordshire, on 25 March 2023, at the age of 78.